neutrons/garnet/docs/source/design/oncat_mvp.rst

-            Note over View,Model: Update Grouped Runs (update_grouped_runs(use_cached_runs=True)) Presenter->>Model: Get grouped runs for an experiment Note right of Model: Get runs from OnCat, if they do not exist Note right of Model: Store run data and group runs by group field Model->>Presenter: Return grouped runs for an experiment Presenter->>View: Display grouped runs
+            Note over View,Model: Update Grouped Runs (update_grouped_runs(use_cached_runs=True)) Presenter->>Model: Get grouped runs for an experiment Note right of Model: Get runs from OnCat/filepath folder, if they do not exist Note right of Model: Store run data and group runs by group field Model->>Presenter: Return grouped runs for an experiment Presenter->>View: Display grouped runs